kuchedav/Natural_Language_Recommender/Readme.md

 ![Architecture of algorithm](.pictures/algorithm.png)

 ## Embeddings
-I have implemented two Embeddings
+I have implemented two default Embeddings
   * tf-idf (fast)
   * BERT (advanced)

+In the code is as well the function for Word2Vec but it is not used in the application.

 ## Binary Classification
-For classification we compare many different methods.
+For classification we compare many different classifiers.

 Simple classifiers
 * Nearest Neighbors